What is a Scraped Surface Heat Exchanger？

-Scraped surface heat exchangers have been designed to face the above mentioned problems.
+Scraped surface heat exchangers has been designed to face the above-mentioned problems.
 It incorporates an internal mechanism which periodically removes the product from the heat transfer wall.
 The product side is scraped by blades attached to rotating shaft.
 The blades are made of a rigid plastic material to prevent damage to the scraped surface.
 This material is FDA approved in the case of food applications.

 What Products Does Scraped surface heat exchanger Do?